-(d) Verify that every subrecipient is audited as required by Subpart F-Audit Requirements of this part when it is expected that the subrecipient's Federal awards expended during the respective fiscal year equaled or exceeded the threshold set forth in 2 CFR § 200.501 ("Audit Requirements"). (f) Consider whether the results of the subrecipient's audits, on-site reviews, or other monitoring indicate conditions that necessitate adjustments to the pass-through entity's own records. (g) Consider taking enforcement action against noncompliant subrecipients as described in 2 CFR § 200.338 ("Remedies for n=Noncompliance") of this part and in program regulations.
-[78 FR 78608, Dec.
+(3) Arranging for agreed-upon-procedures engagements as described in 2 CFR § 200.425 ("Audit Services"). (d) Verify that every subrecipient is audited as required by Subpart F-Audit Requirements of the part when it is expected that the subrecipient's Federal awards expended during the respective fiscal year equaled or exceeded the threshold set forth in 2 CFR § 200.501 ("Audit Requirements"). (f) Consider whether the results of the subrecipient's audits, on-site reviews, or other monitoring indicate conditions that necessitate adjustments to the pass-through entity's own records. (g) Consider taking enforcement action against noncompliant subrecipients as described in CFR § 200.338 ("Remedies for n=Noncompliance") of this part and in program regulation [78 FR 78608, Dec.
 26, 2013, as amended at 79 FR 75885, Dec.
 19, 2014]